ZachiNachshon/provisioner/docs-site/site/content/docs/latest/getting-started/introduction.md

 ---
 layout: docs
 title: Get started with <code>provisioner</code>
-description: Browse through a range of available CLI applications a.k.a plugins or create new ones using a Python based framework allowing for creation and loading of dynamic CLI applications at runtime.
+description: Explore a variety of available CLI applications (also known as plugins), or create your own using a Python-based framework that supports the creation and dynamic loading of CLI applications at runtime
 toc: true
 aliases:
 - "/docs/latest/getting-started/"